yiisoft/yii2/docs/guide/caching-overview.md

 ],
 ```

-When the application is running, the cache component can be accessed through the expression `Yii::$app->cache`.
+You may access the `cache` component by using the expression `Yii::$app->cache`.

-> Tip: You may configure multiple cache components.

-Yii provides various cache components that can store cached data in different media.
-The following
-is a summary of the available cache components:
+The following is a summary of the built-in cache components supported by Yii:

 * [[yii\caching\ApcCache]]: uses PHP [APC](http://php.net/manual/en/book.apc.php) extension.
 This option can be
   considered as the fastest one when dealing with cache for a centralized thick application (e.g. one
   server, no dedicated load balancers, etc.).

 * [[yii\caching\DbCache]]: uses a database table to store cached data.
-By default, it will create and use a
-  [SQLite3](http://sqlite.org/) database under the runtime directory.
-You can explicitly specify a database for
-  it to use by setting its `db` property.
+To use this cache, you must
+  create a table as specified in [[yii\caching\DbCache::cacheTable]].

-* [[yii\caching\DummyCache]]: presents dummy cache that does no caching at all.
-The purpose of this component
+* [[yii\caching\DummyCache]]: serves as a cache placeholder which does no real caching.
-  is to simplify the code that needs to check the availability of cache.
-For example, during development or if
+  The purpose of this component is to simplify the code that needs to check the availability of cache.
-  the server doesn't have actual cache support, we can use this cache component.
-When an actual cache support
+  For example, during development or if the server doesn't have actual cache support, you may configure
+  a cache component to use this cache.
+When an actual cache support is enabled, you can switch to use
-  is enabled, we can switch to use the corresponding cache component.
-In both cases, we can use the same
+  the corresponding cache component.
+In both cases, you may use the same code
-  code `Yii::$app->cache->get($key)` to attempt retrieving a piece of data without worrying that
+  `Yii::$app->cache->get($key)` to attempt retrieving data from the cache without worrying that
   `Yii::$app->cache` might be `null`.

 * [[yii\caching\FileCache]]: uses standard files to store cached data.
 This is particular suitable
-  to cache large chunk of data (such as pages).
+  to cache large chunk of data, such as page content.

 * [[yii\caching\MemCache]]: uses PHP [memcache](http://php.net/manual/en/book.memcache.php)
   and [memcached](http://php.net/manual/en/book.memcached.php) extensions.
 This option can be considered as